Digital Health Must Invest in Local Digital Ecosystems

 And yet, international donors and programs in the aid and global development sector often have a disruptive influence on these markets – displacing and destroying such local digital ecosystems.
 In this blog post, we articulate the key advantages to working with innovators and technology entrepreneurs that serve the communities and countries they are based in, and how Dimagi is supporting these efforts.

 What are Local Digital Ecosystems?

-When comparing this Digital Strategy alongside USAID’s Journey to Self-Reliance, a few glaring gaps emerge.
+On October 19, 2022, USAID announced its Local Capacity Strengthening Policy, the first-ever of its kind.
+This Policy puts into stark focus glaring gaps in the current approach to local digital ecosystems.
 Much of the focus and funding on innovation in aid programs ends up supporting digital ecosystems developed in high-Income countries and then applied within low- and middle-income countries.
 This cuts local digital ecosystems out of the story of their own development.
 It means that opportunities are taken away from in-country technology entrepreneurs who are qualified and eager to play a part in the development of their own countries, and in many cases, their own communities (what we mean by “local”).